box/developer.box.com/content/guides/authentication/sso.md

 ## Custom Apps with Server-side Authentication

 In any other situation a Custom App is authenticated using server-side technology and no actual Managed User is involved.
-For this reason, SSO is not involved in this process.
 These applications often
+utilize their own user-facing authentication flows.

-This means that for [Custom Apps][custom_app] that use [JWT][jwt] or [App Token][app_token] authentication no SSO log-in is involved.
+This means that for [Custom Apps][custom_app] that use [JWT][jwt] or [App Token][app_token] authentication, SSO with Box is not involved during the
+authentication flow.

 Instead, these applications authenticate as a [Service Account][user-types] that does not have access to any Managed User's data.
 For these applications to have